 Bri Niemi - Assistant Commissioner - waiver request applications with last names starting with letters N - Z.

-Note: NCS staff may alter the above as deemed necessary.
+Note: NCS staff may alter the above as deemed necessary and with no advance notification.

 A. Students planning to participate in a fall sport - August 1st and processed in date order.